RunPythonScript

 The context of the script (ctx variable) is that of the network that runs the module.
 The context of the RunPythonScript-module that runs the script is available as RunPythonScript_ctx.
 (This was changed compared to previous versions of the module, in order to facilitate copying code from RunPythonScript into separate .py files and vice versa.)
 Have a look at the example to see how it works.

-There are 10 pre-defined input- and 10 additional output-parameters available, to ease communication between a script and a network.
+There are 10 pre-defined input- and 10 additional output parameters available, as well as a single MLBase object input, to ease communication between a script and a network.
 Their values can be accessed via RunPythonScript_ctx.field(“out0”).value, for instance, but there are more convenient ways:

 • The input parameters are additionally injected directly into the Python namespace.
-The Edit field titles (reload after editing to clean up layout) option allows to assign speaking names to the parameters, and the input parameters will be made available under that name.
-That means, if the “in0” parameter is assigned the name “slice”, its value will be available as Python variable “slice”.
+The Edit field titles (reload after editing to clean up layout) option allows for assigning speaking names to the parameters, and the input parameters will be made available under that name.
+That means if the “in0” parameter is assigned the name “slice”, its value will be available as Python variable “slice”.

 • The output parameters can be set using setOutputValue(name, value), or updateOutputValue(name, value).
 Both functions expect name to be one of the configured speaking names (Edit field titles (reload after editing to clean up layout)), and the latter uses field.updateValue() (instead of just field.value assignment) to suppress unnecessary notifications.